cfloersch/jarsigner-maven-plugin/README.md

 In the above example the keystore is defined with a specific `storetype` name and NO underlying file.
 The keystore provides access to the underlying private key in a network centric and hardware manner.
-The associated certificate is specified separately from a file located on the disk.
+The associated certificate is specified separately in a file located on the disk.
 In this case the credentials necessary to access the keystore are provided in a more AWS centric way and do not need to be included in the maven configuration.